 When you select your Subscription Plan, you will be informed of the pricing, product tier inclusions and limitations which are relevant to your plan.

 All Subscription Plans include auto-renewing access to a base subscription, the use of which incurs a fixed monthly subscription fee and, depending on your plan, may include auto-renewing access to Premium Features and Integrated Services, the use of which incurs variable Pay-Per-Use Fees.

 Your monthly invoice will consist of a fixed monthly direct debit fee which is charged in advance of the applicable subscription period and (if applicable) any variable Pay-Per-Use Fees and fees for Premium Features which are charged in arrears.

 4.1 Payment Terms.
-MYOB offers 7-day payment terms from date of invoice.
+In most cases, MYOB offers 7-day payment terms, meaning that the direct debit will occur 7 days after receipt of your invoice.
 You must pay all Fees by the due date stated on the invoice.

 4.2 Direct Debit Authorisation.
 You authorise us to deduct the Fees payable to us in respect of your use of MYOB Business.
 You give us this authority by providing us with your credit card or other payment details.